- We focus on what has worked for 10,000+ patients & medical research.

-- This is not toenail fungus, but the dehydrated toenail granulations from the acetone remover.
+- This dehydrated white toenail is not toenailed fungus but the dehydrated toenail granulations from the acetone remover.

-- You can still take care of your ganulations at home.
+- You can still take care of your granulations at home.

-Step #2) Use a currette or nail file to clean off the superficial keratin granulation.
+Step #2) Use a curette or nail file to clean off the superficial keratin granulation.

-- There are deeper good layers of toenail still alive underneath the superficial dead layers.
+- There are deeper good layers of toenails still alive underneath the superficial dead layers.

-- Its like exfoliating your dead skin, just clean off the outer dead layers.
+- It’s like exfoliating your dead skin; clean off the outer dead layers.

 - A nail file and a currette can work great in this regard.

-- Underneath this is good healthy toenail that can then be moisturized.
+- Underneath this is a good healthy toenail that can then be moisturized.

 Step #3) Moisturize your toenails:

-- I would recommend using something strong like a cream or petroleum jelly at night.
+- I would recommend using something strong like cream or petroleum jelly at night.

-- This strengthens your nail and makes it look healthy.
+- Moisturizing your toenail strengthens your nail and makes it look healthy.

-- This works great when combined with exfoliation.
+- This moisturizing works great when combined with exfoliation.